-Medical necessity is supported by adequate and complete documentation in the beneficiary's medical record that describes the procedure and the medical rational for it and, at a minimum all of the following items.
+Medical necessity is supported by adequate and complete documentation in the patient's medical record that describes the procedure and the medical rationale for it and, at a minimum, the following items.
 If a subsequent medical review audit is necessary, these items are expected to be available to initiate or sustain payments.
+For any retrospective review, a full operative report and/or plan of care is needed.

 Every page of the record must be legible and include appropriate patient identification information (e.g., complete name, date(s) of service).
 Services provided/ordered must be authenticated by the author.
 The method used shall be handwritten or electronic signature.
 Stamped signatures are not acceptable

-- 1. Chief complaint and history.
-The extent of the charted history reflects the nature of the presenting problem(s) and inspires the differential diagnosis process.
+- 1. Chief complaint and history: The clinical notes and charted history reflect the nature of the presenting problem(s) and generate the differential diagnosis process.

-- 2. Ocular examination will include some or all of the following elements depending upon the patient's complaint and condition:
+- 2. The ocular examination and notes will include some or all the following elements depending upon the patient's complaint and condition:

 - a.
 Visual acuity (VA)

 - b.
 Confrontation visual field (CVF)

 - c.
 Ocular motility (EOMs)

 - d.
 Adnexa and eyelids

 - e.
 Conjunctiva

 - f.
 Cornea

 - g.
 Anterior chamber

 - h.
 Pupils

 - i.
 Iris

 - j.
 Lens

 - k.
 Intraocular pressure (IOP)

 - I. Fundus (discs, retina, macula, vessels, vitreous) including mydriasis, unless contraindicated

 - m.
 Mental status

 - n.
 Impression and plan for treatment or additional services